Search for Pattern in a Data Frame Character Column

 a single

-string signifying items to be excluded, interpreted as forpattern
+characterstring signifying items to be excluded, interpreted as forpattern; defaultNULL.- .arrange_by

 <

-> quoted name(s) of column(s) for ordering results.
-Usedesc()
+data-masking> quoted name(s) of column(s) for ordering results.
+Usedesc()to sort by variables in descending order; defaultdesc(n).- value

 a single